pagevamp/laravel-cloudwatch-logs/readme.md

 ### Breaking Change for version 1.0

-When this package started it started as a listener for log event and would only work with another driver.
+When this package started it started as a listener for log event and would only work with another channel.
-This package would listen to log events and just log extra to cloud watch but after `1.0` it works as a custom driver.
+This package would listen to log events and just add extra log to cloud watch.
+So you did not need to add mention this as `channel`.
+But after `1.0` it works as a custom driver.
-So, you MUST add a `LOG_CHANNEL` for logging in your config for this to work.
+So, you MUST add a `LOG_CHANNEL` as `cloudwatch` for logging in your config for this to work going forward

 ### Installation